PurroWallet/purro-extension/README.md

 ## 📄 License

-MIT License - see [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🐱 About Purro

-**Purro** was created with the goal of making Web3 accessible and secure for everyone.
+**Purro** was created with the goal of making Hyperliquid and HyperEVM accessible and secure for everyone.
 We believe that DeFi and blockchain technology will change the future of finance, and Purro is the bridge that helps users easily participate in this new world.

+Our mission is to provide:
+- **Intent-aware UX**: Clear, contextual signing and gasless workflows
+- **Ecosystem-native features**: Hyperliquid Names, one-click bridging, and reliable swaps
+- **Builder-first approach**: Standards-compliant provider and SDK modules
+- **Multichain-ready design**: Extensible to Ethereum, Arbitrum, Base, Solana, and Sui

 ---

 💜 **Made with love by the Purro Team** 🐱

+*Purro v0.6.8 - Enhanced Stability & Compatibility*